 Tour the ruins of Pompeii with Francesco who, as a boy, used them as a playground.

 Francesco will also introduce you to traditional Neapolitan food: the panuozzo and pizza al metro.
 You'll eat in some of the most amazing restaurants in the area: a restaurant hidden on the coast near Positano (accessible only by boat); Brandi pizzeria in Naples, the birthplace of the margherita pizza.

 Plan to arrive at the Hotel Villa dei Misteri by the early afternoon.
 The hotel will serve as our base camp.
 We'll present the program for the week, and head out for a meter-long pizza for dinner.
-Transportation from the airport or train station can be arranged for you.

 We'll be taking the a train to reach Sorrento (20 min trip from hotel).
 In the morning, we'll explore Sorrento's nooks and crannies, shops and restaurants.
 Our morning will end at the Salumeria Apreda (a traditional delicatessen) where we will be making a traditional packed lunch.
 We'll then take a ferry to visit the island of Capri and Villa di Tiberio.
 In the evening we'll head back to Sorrento to eat at the Cantinaccio del Popolo.

 We'll head to Positano and spend some time exploring it before taking a boat to reach a restaurant hidden on Amalfi coast.
 After lunch, we're off to Sant'Agata dei due Golfi, a mountain which overlooks the golf of Naples and the Amalfi Coast.
 Dinner will be in Nerano, an idyllic little fishing village on the Sorrento coast.